-This report is presented as a guidance document for the decommissioning of the Proposed Development.
+This report is presented as a guidance document for the decommissioning of the Proposed Development

 Where the term 'site' is used in the Decommissioning Plan it refers to all works associated with the Proposed Development, including enabling works.
-The Decommissioning Plan clearly outlines the mitigation measures and monitoring proposals that are required to be adhered to in order to complete the works in an appropriate manner and to protect the surrounding environment from the possibility of any significant negative impacts arising from the Proposed Development.
+The Decommissioning Plan clearly outlines the mitigation measures and monitoring proposals that are required to be adhered to in order to complete the works in an appropriate manner and.